-As at March 2022, West Suffolk Council employed 705 staff, with a voluntary staff turnover rate of 12.88 per cent and an average sickness level of 6.61 days per full time equivalent (FTE) member of staff during 2021 to 2022.
-Both of these metrics were a significant reduction on the previous year.
+12.1 As at March 2023, West Suffolk Council employed 702 staff, with a voluntary staff turnover rate of 12.03 per cent and an average sickness level of 6.61 days per full time equivalent (FTE) member of staff during 2022 to 2023.
+The turnover rate is a significant reduction on the previous year, while the metric for sickness level is stable.

-West Suffolk Council is committed to investing in all West Suffolk staff, through corporate learning opportunities, bespoke training, individual qualifications and bringing on local school leavers through apprenticeships.
+12.2 West Suffolk Council is committed to investing in all West Suffolk staff, through corporate learning opportunities, bespoke training, individual qualifications and bringing on local school leavers through apprenticeships.